Aamir Khan: 2005–2017: Return to films and global success

-2008–2017: Resurgence and global success

 In 2008, Khan appeared in the film Ghajini.
 The film was a major commercial success and became the highest-grossing Bollywood movie of that year.
 For his performance in the film, he received several Best Actor nominations at various award ceremonies as well as his fifteenth Filmfare Best Actor nomination.

 In 2009, he appeared in 3 Idiots as Ranchodas Chanchad.
 The film became the highest-grossing Bollywood film ever at the time, and broke the previous record set by Ghajini.
 3 Idiots was one of the few Indian films to become a success in East Asian markets such as China and Japan at the time, making it the highest-grossing Bollywood film ever in overseas markets.
 In May 2012, it was the first Indian film to be officially released on YouTube.
 The film won six Filmfare Awards (including Best Film and Best Director), ten Star Screen Awards, eight IIFA Awards, and three National Film Awards.
 Overseas, it won the Grand Prize at Japan's Videoyasan Awards, and was nominated for Best Outstanding Foreign Language Film at the Japan Academy Awards and Best Foreign Film at China's Beijing International Film Festival.

 Aamir Khan has been credited with opening up the Chinese markets for Indian films.
 His father Tahir Hussain previously had success in China with Caravan, but Indian films declined in the country afterwards, until he opened up the Chinese market for Indian films in the early 21st century.
 Lagaan became the first Indian film to have a nationwide release there.
 When 3 Idiots released in China, the country was only the 15th largest film market partly due to China's widespread pirate DVD distribution at the time, which introduced the film to most Chinese audiences, becoming a cult hit in the country.
 It became China's 12th favourite film of all time, according to ratings on Chinese film review site Douban, with only one domestic Chinese film (Farewell My Concubine) ranked higher.
 As a result, he gained a large growing Chinese fanbase.
 After 3 Idiots went viral, several of his other films, such as Taare Zameen Par and Ghajini also gained a cult following.
 By 2013, China grew to become the world's second largest film market (after the United States), contributing to Khan's box office success with Dhoom 3 (2013), PK (2014), and Dangal (2016).